 If you have friends or colleagues attending I/O with you, staying at a large house works out great.
 You all will have a big place to yourselves and will end up paying much lesser than you normally would staying at a hotel.

 Option 3 - Stay a little far from the venue

-If you don’t mind commuting, hotels farther from the venue will be much cheaper.
+If you don’t mind commuting, hotels farther from the venue will be cheaper.
 Google usually provides free shuttles from San Francisco and other locations, so pick a place that’s close to one of the pick up locations.
 Caltrain/VTA/BART, Uber/Lyft Pool are also fairly convenient and Google usually hands out discount coupons for Uber/Lyft.